irthomasthomas/Observer/README.md

 #  ➜  Local:   https://localhost:3838/
 #  ➜  Network: https://10.0.0.138:3838/

+# Click on proceed to localhost (unsafe), if "Ollama is running" shows up, you're done!

 # Go to webapp:
 app.observer-ai.com

-# Enter your inference IP
+# Enter your inference IP (localhost:3838) on the app header.
 ```

 # 🏗️ Building Your Own Agent